 So how would you describe Nashville Live?
 Well, I figured one of the stars of the show Lars Pluto would explain it better than me.
 “I would describe it as a recreation of a classic radio show performed on the stage.
-We try to recreate the best moments of the opry by performing the music of Johnny Cash, Waylon Jennings, Laurette Lynne, Pattsy Clyde, all the G.O.A.T’s ( greatest of all time) of country music.”
+We try to recreate the best moments of the Opry by performing the music of Johnny Cash, Waylon Jennings, Loretta Lynn, Patsy Cline, all the G.O.A.T’s ( greatest of all time) of country music.”

 Growing up as a performer in the Southern Baptist Gospel Group and performing alongside his family, Lars spoke about how music has shaped his life.
 “Music and performing in general was such a huge part of my family and has been for generations; at least five to six generations of my family have been performers in one way or another, so music down there is a much bigger deal than it is in many places around the world.

 “A lot of the music that people still listen to heavily came from the southern states; blues, jazz, rock all generally come from the south.
 Growing up down there, particularly in a musical family it is the air that you breathe,” he continues.

 “We would spend all week practising and then because we were a gospel group Sundays where always the biggest days for us and we would go to Churches or anywhere that would have us.
 Everything was always a build up to Sunday which was the fellowship of praying with your friends and family.”

 Now performing with his newest family (this time an on-stage family), Lars undertakes the role of Johnny Cash in the Nashville Live show.
 When asked about what resonates with him about Cash’s music he thoughtfully remarked, “For me Johnny Cash is beyond an icon.”